-High-taxed income In some cases, passive income and taxes must be treated as general category income and taxes.
+High-taxed income.
+In some cases, passive income and taxes must be treated as general category income and taxes.
 Generally, passive income and taxes must be treated as general category income if the foreign taxes you paid on the income (after allocation of expenses) exceed the highest U.S. tax that can be imposed on the income.
-However, no part of the passive income that is financial services income is treated as high-taxed income.
-See Regulations section 1.904-4(c) for more information.
+However, passive income that is financial services income is treated as general category income regardless of whether it is high-taxed income.
+See Pub.
+514 and Regulations section 1.904-4(c) for more information.